oz123/awesome-c/README.md

 * [GLFW][98] - A multi-platform library for creating windows with OpenGL contexts. [zlib][49].
 * [RetroArch][231] - The reference frontend for [libretro][232].
 [GNU GPL3][41].
 * [SDL][50] - A cross-platform library designed to provide low-level access to audio, keyboard, mouse, joystick and graphics hardware via OpenGL. [zlib][49].
+* [SDL2][301]- A a cross-platform development library designed to provide low level access to audio, keyboard, mouse, joystick, and graphics hardware via OpenGL.
+This is the most current version. [zlib][49]

 Generic Programming
 ===================